-There are a number of documents that are required to be executed by the University of Tennessee prior to the beginning of any student clinical experience.
+There are several documents that are required to be executed by the University of Tennessee prior to the beginning of any student clinical experience.
 Some of these are rather complex and can take from weeks to months to complete.

 Site Approval